Why Tree-Style Branching Matters for Thought Advantage Estimation in GRPO: More Experimental Analysis

 We present the accuracy reward curves for five visual tasks in Object Detection (Fig.~\ref{fig:reward_curves_detection}), Affordance Prediction (Fig.~\ref{fig:reward_curves_affordance}), Demand Prediction (Fig.~\ref{fig:reward_curves_demand}), OCR-based VQA (Fig.~\ref{fig:reward_curves_vqa}) and Trajectory Prediction (Fig.~\ref{fig:reward_curves_trajectory}).
 During the curve plotting process, we smooth the curve using a moving average method with a window size of 200.
 The curves demonstrate that T4A4 (red) exhibits performance comparable to that of T16A1 (blue) in the majority of cases, at times showing a marginal advantage.

-\subsubsection{Richness of Reward Signals}
+\subsection{Richness of Reward Signals}

-For tasks with binary (0-1) rewards, such as Code, Math, Affordance Prediction, Demand Prediction and Simulator-based Visual Manipulation, we compute the proportion of samples whose total reward is positive, which we refer to as the \emph{NoZeroRate}.
+For tasks with binary (0--1) rewards, such as Code, Math, Affordance Prediction, Demand Prediction, and Simulator-based Visual Manipulation, we measure the proportion of samples whose total reward is positive, which we refer to as the \emph{NoZeroRate}.
 Formally, it is defined as

-where $\mathbf{1}\{\cdot\}$ denotes the indicator function, which equals $1$ if the condition inside holds and $0$ otherwise.
+where $\mathbf{1}\{\cdot\}$ denotes the indicator function, which equals $1$ if the condition holds and $0$ otherwise.
 Here, $T$ is the total number of time steps, $t$ indexes a specific time step, $K$ is the number of thoughts, $M$ is the number of answers per thought, and $\mathrm{AccR}^{t}_{i,j}$ denotes the accuracy reward associated with the $j$-th answer under the $i$-th thought at time step $t$.
-A higher NoZeroRate indicates a lower proportion of advantage collapses (where collapse means all advantage values become zero), and a higher proportion of effective gradient information contribution.
+Intuitively, a higher NoZeroRate indicates a lower proportion of advantage collapse (\emph{i.e.}, all advantage values being zero), and thus a larger fraction of samples contributing effective gradient information.

-The statistical results are presented in Tab.~\ref{tab:nonzero}.
-We observe that T4A4 achieves the second-highest proportion of non-zero accuracy rewards across all tasks, only behind T16A1.
-On the one hand, this indicates that under the T4A4 setting, the answers generated by each thought are largely different.
-On the other hand, it suggests that the diversity of generated answers can be substantially improved by generating additional answers per thought, as shown by the comparison between T4A4 and T4A1.
+The statistical results are reported in Tab.~\ref{tab:nonzero}.
+We observe that T4A4 achieves the second-highest NoZeroRate across all tasks, only behind T16A1.
+This result suggests that T4A4 strikes a favorable balance between the number of thoughts and the number of answers per thought, leading to a high probability that at least one sampled answer yields a non-zero reward.
+In particular, compared with T4A1, T4A4 exhibits a substantially higher NoZeroRate, indicating that generating multiple answers per thought significantly reduces the likelihood of advantage collapse.

+This comparison also addresses a potential concern regarding whether sampling multiple answers conditioned on the same thought truly produces diverse solutions, rather than near-duplicate ones.
+If answers sampled from a single thought were largely identical, then increasing the number of answers per thought would be unlikely to introduce higher NoZeroRate, and configurations such as T4A4 and T4A1 would be expected to exhibit similar NoZeroRates.
+However, under our high-temperature sampling regime, we observe a clear gap between the NoZeroRates of T4A4 and T4A1.
+This gap indicates that additional answers sampled from the same thought substantially increase the probability of observing at least one non-zero reward, thereby leading to a higher NoZeroRate.
+This provides indirect but quantitative evidence that multi-sampling under a fixed thought yields diverse and effective answers within our framework.